Skip to main content

 Like CT scans, MRI scans provide detailed images of soft tissues in the body.
 But MRI scans use radio waves and strong magnets instead of x-rays.

-MRI of the chest may be done to look more closely at thymus tumors.
-They are most often used for people who cannot have a CT scan for medical reasons (like problems with the IV contrast).
-MRI images are also particularly useful in looking for cancer that may have spread to the brain or spinal cord.
+An MRI of the chest may be done to look more closely at thymus tumors.
+This test is most often used for people who can’t have a CT scan for medical reasons, such as problems with the IV contrast.
+MRI images are also very useful in looking for cancer that might have spread to the brain or spinal cord.

 Positron emission tomography (PET) scan